Configuration Reference¶

 Starts the xprompt language server over stdio for editor integrations.
 SASE_XPROMPT_LSP_CMD can override the server

-command during development; otherwise sase lsp resolves sase-xprompt-lsp from PATH or a sibling ../sase-core
+command during development.
+Without that override, sase lsp uses sase-xprompt-lsp from PATH, then checks a sibling

 | Flag | Values | Default | Description |